namin/scalogno/README.md

 Beyond APLAS:

-- the [all](https://github.com/namin/scalogno/tree/all) adds an SMT solver as a backend, and combines it with tabling too.
+- the [all](https://github.com/namin/scalogno/tree/all) branch adds an SMT solver as a backend, and combines it with tabling too.
 Work remains to refactor the combination into composable modules, and ... find a killer app beyond shortest paths. :)